Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 # 2. client-get-user-information
 This section will demonstrate how to use get user information.
 You can choose one of the following options to get the sample project.
 - Option 1: Use [02-client-get-user-information] project directly
 - Option 2: Follow steps in [2.1.
-Update sample project](#11-create-sample-project) to create the sample project.
+Create sample project](#11-create-sample-project) to create the sample project.

 ## 2.1.
-Update sample project
+Create sample project
 This project is build on top of [01-client].
 The following steps will change [01-client] into [02-client-get-user-information].

 ### 2.1.1.
 Update pom.xml